AdobeDocs/experience-manager-64.it-IT/help/assets/aem-cc-integration-best-practices.md

 ---

-# Best practice per l&#39;integrazione di AEM e Creative Cloud {#aem-and-creative-cloud-integration-best-practices}
+# Best practice per l&#39;integrazione con AEM e Creative Cloud {#aem-and-creative-cloud-integration-best-practices}

 <!-- TBD: Reconcile with 6.5 article that's ahead of this article now in terms of content streamlining and structuring.
 -->